powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 ### Specific parameters

-**dc**
-The `dc` property is an optional property that defines if you want to run an AC power flow or a DC power flow.
-The default value is `false`.

 **lowImpedanceBranchMode**
 The `lowImpedanceBranchMode` property is an optional property that defines how to deal with low impedance lines (when $$Z$$ is less than the $$10^{-8}$$ per-unit threshold).
 Possible values are: